This may not be for everyone…

 Free £20 Bet For New Customers:

 Betfair is the largest and most used exchange of the four.
 Liquidity is often better because of this.
 However, should you be successful on Betfair you may incur premium charges once you have exceeded the threshold.
 I’d suggest everyone has an exchange account with them at the very least.
-At the time of writing, Betfair are offering all new customers a free £20 bet.
+At the time of writing, Betfair is offering all new customers a free £20 bet.
 T & C’s apply.

 £50 Bonus For New Customers: